-1. Educational institution Northern Technical University/ Kirkuk

-Technical Institute

-2. Department Power Mechanics Techniques/Branch of

-- Refrigeration and Airconditioning

-3. Name/code of the Curriculum Advanced Control Systems

-(Compulsory) - PMTR253 - level II

-4. Forms of presence available Attendance

-5. Semester/year system The Semester system

-~

-6. Number of hours (total) $4 \ge 15$ week = 60 hours (for semester)

-1 x 15 week = 00 hours (for semester)

-7. Date of preparation of this 7/2/2024

-description //3/2024

-- 1
+1. Educational institution Northern Technical University/ Kirkuk Technical Institute 2.
+Department Power Mechanics Techniques/Branch of Refrigeration and Airconditioning 3.
+Name/code of the Curriculum Advanced Control Systems (Compulsory) - PMTR253 - level II 4.
+Forms of presence available Attendance 5.
+Semester/year system The Semester system 6.
+Number of hours (total) 4 x 15 week = 60 hours (for semester) 7.
+Date of preparation of this description 2025 1 15

-- Provide the student with the basic skills to identify control devices in air conditioning and cooling systems - Provide the student with skills in the field of electronic control circuits
+- Provide the student with the basic skills to identify control devices in air conditioning and refrigeration systems - Provide the student with skills in the field of electronic control circuits